+First World treatment at Third World Prices.
+The Indian government has said that the value of Medical Toursim in India is likely to reach USD 9 billion by 2020.
 Medical tourism in India started when Western health care workers started providing short-term medical work in many countries around the world.
 Medical students constituted a significant proportion of those interested in medical tourism in India through various elective programs, and these electives were often the gateway to future careers in international health.

 The Mohali-based Fortis Hospital has already entered into a mutual referrals arrangement with Partners Healthcare System, that has hospitals like Brigham Women's Hospital and Massachusetts Hospital, Boston, under its umbrella.

 The Apollo Hospitals Group is also holding discussions with the National Health Scheme, UK, to bring patients/medical tourists from the UK to India, highlighting their affordable cost-effective treatment.